 In a way, appointments are just reservations.
 It may seem a little odd, but try using a Reserve card to visually boost your appointment url.
 Similarly, let’s say you’re going to be at a local event doing free biometric screenings or something similar.
 Why not use this card to let people “claim” a slot?
 You could simply create a landing page with a contact form to collect their information and have that on hand at the event to keep track of who’s coming and when.
 You can specify dates and times for the event so the card will show the dates and times and automatically expire when the event ends.

-Taking advantage of these new features is a quick and relatively simple way to provide searchers the information they need and to increase appointment bookings for your practice.
-Get started today by setting up an appointment url for your practice on Google My Business.
+Taking advantage of these new features is a quick and relatively simple way to provide searchers with the information they need and to increase appointment bookings for your practice.
+Get started today by setting up an appointment URL for your practice on Google My Business.